Questions & Answers about Physician Concerns on Affordable Care Act Implementation

 As with the issue of rate shock, those who had individual insurance coverage that does not meet the ACA’s requirements relating to 10 categories of minimum essential benefits, limits on out of pocket costs, guaranteed renewability, and prohibitions on excluding or charging more to people with pre-existing conditions and are now required to purchase comprehensive Marketplace-based qualified health plan coverage may end up paying higher premiums.
 In many cases, they will be getting better benefits and most importantly, can be assured that they will no longer be denied coverage because they have a pre-existing condition.
 Further, many will be eligible for premium tax credits that can only be used to purchase Marketplace-based health coverage.
 For more information on this issue, see this article from the Center for Health Insurance Reforms.

-On November 14, 2013, President Obama announced that health insurance issuers may extend for an additional year individual and small group health coverage plans that were active on October 1, 2013 but subject to termination or cancellation because the plans would not meet the ACA’s insurance reforms.
+In March 2014, the federal government announced that if allowed by the state’s insurance regulator, health insurance issuers may extend for an additional two years individual and small group health coverage plans that were active on October 1, 2013 but subject to termination or cancellation because the plans would not meet the ACA’s insurance reforms.
 If participating, health insurers must provide a written notice to enrollees who had or would have had their plans terminated.
 The letter must explain that the enrollee’s existing plan is subject to renewal for at least another plan year, is not subject to the ACA’s insurance market protections, the enrollee’s right to shop for and enroll in qualified health plans through their state’s marketplace, how to access the health insurance marketplace, and other information.
-The policy may not be implemented in all states, however, since some prohibit “early renewals” of insurance plans.
-On February 5, 2014, HHS extended the transitional policy for non-grandfathered coverage in the individual and small group markets.
-If permitted by their state, insurers may renew current policies for current enrollees without meeting ACA insurance market reforms for two additional policy years through October 1, 2016.
-More information on the transitional policy can be found here.
+In 2014, 28 states permitted insurers to renew 2013 plans, while 21 states and the District of Columbia prohibited renewals (Mississippi’s decision was unknown).

 7. Will patients be able to check to see if I am in a marketplace-based plan’s network before signing up?